Snapshot of the Tool

 Assigning Roles

-The roadmap is effective when implemented collectively within teams with people playing complementary roles.
+The tool is effective when implemented collectively within teams with people playing complementary roles.
 Therefore, before beginning, choose the following members and clarify their roles.

-Someone who asks the guiding questions to arrive at the promising practices and assesses the potential to scale the journey.
-This should be someone who is not necessarily involved in the day-to-day implementation of the program
+This can be someone who asks guiding questions to arrive at the promising practices and assesses the potential for scale, however, is not necessarily involved in the day-to-day implementation of the program.
+For example, this could include roles similar to that of a vertical lead or overall project manager.

-Someone who delivers the program on-ground on a day-to-day basis and understands the program from its inception to the present day.
-It is recommended that more than one program specialist be present while implementing the roadmap
+This can be an individual from the program team who delivers the program on-ground on a day-to-day basis and understands the program from its inception to the present day.
+For example, this could be someone like an implementation coordinator or on-ground volunteer.
+We recommend that you have more than one program specialist present while implementing the roadmap.

-Someone who has a good understanding of learning and impact in general, especially qualitative impact and a good understanding of the scaling ecosystem within the development sector in India.
+This is someone who has a good understanding of learning and impact in general, especially qualitative impact.
+The person must also have a good understanding of the scaling ecosystem within the development sector in India.
 This can include a keen understanding of government policies, programs and schemes, and the needs of the practitioner and philanthropic sector.
+Such roles are usually carried out by senior/mid-level management in leadership positions.

 List & Shortlist